buildbuddy-io/buildbuddy/dockerfiles/executor_image/README.md

 VERSION=vX.Y.Z
 git reset --hard "$VERSION"
 # Reapply our patch, resolving conflicts if needed
-git apply "$PATCH_COMMIT"
+git cherry-pick "$PATCH_COMMIT"
 # You should also look at the release workflow and check whether
 # are any new steps that need to be disabled, and modify the patch if
 # needed.
 If you do this, then run:
 git add . && git commit --amend
 # Push the tag, which should trigger a release
 git tag "buildbuddy-$VERSION"
-git push "buildbuddy-$VERSION"
+git push origin "buildbuddy-$VERSION"
 # Monitor the release at https://github.com/buildbuddy-io/podman-static/actions
 # If successful, update the master branch
 git push origin master --force